 Final grades in this subject will be assessed according to performance in each of the assessment items identified above.
 You must submit all assessment items and obtain an overall total score of at least 50% in order to pass this subject.
 However, it is not necessary that students pass each individual item of assessment but each piece of assessment must be completed and handed in.

-Attendance at workshops is essential.
+Attendance at workshops is essential as quizzes run during them.
 A valid reason for not being able to attend is required with formal evidence.